 After a decade as professor and writer, I made the choice to use language and training to empower everyone not just those college students and fellow academics.

 I started designing and facilitating educational experiences in 2006 when I was barely 21.
 Since then, I have taught English, composition, and technical writing to university students.
 In my area of specialization, teaching preparation, I have taught children's literature, English as a new language, advanced composition, linguistics, and the theory of writing.
 I have educated non-traditional students, including professionals and marginalized adults through continuing education and collaborations with government contractors.
-Currently, I am the curriculum specialist for the non-for-profit Voice of Witness.

 My courses are held in face-to-face, hybrid, and online modality thanks to my Virtual Academy.
 My formal training includes a bachelor of arts in secondary education, a master of arts in English education, and a PhD in literacy and language.
 I hold certifications as a secondary level English teacher, English as a new language specialist for K-12, and online educator.

 I came across academic writing in 2008.
 For many years, my writing was highly structured, complex, and you could even say the typical slow and painful process that every future academic knows.
 I published in refereed journals, institutional, and state level magazines.
 I contributed multiple book chapters and academic reviews.
 I matched the objective tone and convoluted structures that characterize academic writing.